Jerhonda Pace On ‘The Real’: Allegedly Trained As 16-Year-Old To Sexually Please R. Kelly [Videos]

-A woman named Jerhonda Pace has spoken out in the past about singer Robert Kelly – better known as R. Kelly – and now Pace has appeared on the talk show named The Real to make her allegations against Kelly even more public.
+A woman named Jerhonda Pace has spoken out in the past about singer Robert Kelly – better known as R. Kelly – and now Pace has appeared on the talk show The Real to make her allegations against Kelly even more public.
 According to Page Six, Pace accused Kelly of luring young women like her into his alleged “sex cult.”
 Jerhonda also claimed that she was a young teen when she learned from another woman how to sexually please Kelly.
 As seen in the below videos, Pace claimed that she boarded Kelly’s tour bus and Robert was there, naked along with the other woman who trained her about Robert’s alleged sexual desires.

 Jerhonda said that she wondered to herself what was going on with the naked bodies on the tour bus.
 That’s when Pace told the ladies of The Real that “Rob” – another one of R. Kelly’s nicknames – took her virginity.
 Pace said that she was uneasy and Kelly picked up on that fact, but Robert told her not to worry about anything.
 Jerhonda is now 24 yeas of age, but claims that Kelly sexually abused her as a 16-year-old girl.
 On the tour bus, Pace recalled that she was instructed to take off her clothes so that the unnamed woman could please Jerhonda.